On this page:

 Surgery to remove the limb (amputation)

-Sometimes it is not possible to remove all of the cancer without affecting the arm or leg too much.
-For about one in 10 people, the only effective treatment is to remove the limb.
-This procedure has become less common as limb-sparing surgery has improved.
+Sometimes it is not possible to remove all of the cancer without affecting the arm or leg, and the limb has to be removed (amputated).
+For about one in 10 people, this is the only effective treatment, however this procedure has become less common as limb-sparing surgery has improved.

 If you have an arm removed, an occupational therapist will teach you how to eat and dress yourself using one arm.
 If you receive a prosthetic arm, the occupational therapist will teach you exercises and techniques to better control and use the prosthesis.